Detoxing democracy requires a new form of political activism, says @NGruen1 #FindingLegitimacyShare article

 Gruen argues that we need more than material explanations for what's happened to our political culture and our trust in politicians.
 Certainly, material conditions have affected how people feel towards government: unemployment, fear of the foreign, inequality.
 But that's not a complete answer for Gruen, who points out that his own country is experiencing precisely the same problems, yet it's not had a recession in over a quarter of a century and it's only suffered a small deterioration in inequality.

 Numerous indicators show that most people today live more comfortable lives than previous generations.
-So, what best explains today's lack of trust in government and the increasing gulf between citizens and governments?
+So, what best explains today's lack of trust in government and the increasing gulf between communities and governments?
 For Gruen, democracy has become toxic.
 To move forwards, we need to rethink how our political system runs.
 What can be done to detoxify democracy?

 Citizens' juries as political activists

 “Detoxing democracy requires a new form of political activism,” Gruen argues.
-Citizen engagement, and public consultations in particular, have become common strategies to address our growing sense of remoteness from government decisions.
-However, more often than not, public consultations seek citizens' views only on small matters.
+Community engagement, and public consultations in particular, have become common strategies to address our growing sense of remoteness from government decisions.
+However, more often than not, public consultations seek communities' views only on small matters.
 At times, they merely have the function of validating existing decisions.
 That's not to say that consultations should not be used by government.
 Rather, legitimacy requires a fundamental change in the way that public debates take place.

 In a number of papers and a public lecture at King's College London, Gruen is proposing the concept of citizens' juries as a form of political activism; as a bold assertion of a legitimacy outside the existing (electoral) system of democracy.
-Citizens' juries as permanent and fully citizen-driven bodies can bridge the gap between what governments do and the will of the people.
+Citizens' juries as permanent and fully community-driven bodies can bridge the gap between what governments do and the will of the people.
 “They should ultimately become a core component of our constitution in a deliberative, detoxified democracy.
 Until then, they'd be an incredibly effective way of putting pressure on the existing system from the outside.
 If we could find some philanthropists to get them going, I think they'd be a fantastically cheap investment in another, better future” Gruen argues.

-Gruen's proposal goes beyond the use of citizens' juries as a mechanism to consult citizens on a specific matter.
+Gruen's proposal goes beyond the use of citizens' juries as a mechanism to consult communities on a specific matter.
 Instead, a citizens' jury - chosen to be representative of the electorate - should be set up as an independent entity, potentially funded by a third party.
 “It forms a new cognitive elite that carefully deliberates on a matter and makes an informed recommendation that is trusted by the people.”

 People trust people